Eviction of introductory council tenants

 set out your reasons in writing, including any relevant evidence

-The council must tell you in writing whether it will let you keep your tenancy or go to court.
-If it decides to carry on and go to court, it must tell you the reasons why.
+The council must tell you in writing if they will let you keep your tenancy or go to court.
+The council must give you reasons if they decide to start court action after the review.

-The council can only start court proceedings once the notice period has ended.
+The council can only start court action after the notice period has ended.

-The court must grant an outright possession order at a court hearing if the council has followed the correct process.
+The court must usually make an eviction order if the council has followed the correct process.

 The court should not make a possession order if:

-your tenancy became a secure or flexible tenancy before court action started
+your tenancy has become a secure or flexible tenancy

-The order sets a date for possession - usually 2 to 6 weeks after the hearing.
+The court order sets a date for possession - usually 2 to 6 weeks after the hearing.

-If you don’t leave by this date, the council can apply for bailiffs to carry out the eviction.
+If you do not leave by this date, the council can apply for bailiffs to carry out the eviction.

 For example, you could make a realistic proposal for paying off any rent arrears.